Marilyn Manson: Musical collaborations

 Manson launched his own vanity label in 2000, Posthuman Records.
 The label released two albums – the 2000 soundtrack to Book of Shadows: Blair Witch 2 and Godhead's 2001 album 2000 Years of Human Error – before being dissolved in 2003.
-The latter album sold over 100,000 copies in the United States, and featured him performing vocals on the track "Break You Down".
-He performed vocals on "Redeemer", a song written by Korn vocalist Jonathan Davis that featured on the 2002 album Queen of the Damned: Music from the Motion Picture.
+The latter album sold over 100,000 copies in the United States, and featured him performing vocals on the track "Break You Down."
+He performed vocals on "Redeemer," a song written by Korn vocalist Jonathan Davis that featured on the 2002 album Queen of the Damned: Music from the Motion Picture.
 Davis had been prevented from singing the song due to contractual issues with his record label.
 Manson also contributed a remix of the Linkin Park song "By Myself" to that band's remix album Reanimation, and collaborated with Marco Beltrami to create the score for the 2002 film Resident Evil.

-He performed vocals on the Chew Fu GhettoHouse Fix remix of Lady Gaga's "LoveGame", which was featured as a b-side on the song's single in 2008.
-He was a featured vocalist on "Can't Haunt Me", a track recorded in 2011 for Skylar Grey's unreleased album Invinsible.
-He appeared on "Bad Girl", a song from Avril Lavigne's 2013 self-titled album, and featured on the song "Hypothetical" from Emigrate's 2014 album Silent So Long.
+He performed vocals on the Chew Fu GhettoHouse Fix remix of Lady Gaga's "LoveGame," which was featured as a b-side on the song's single in 2008.
+He was a featured vocalist on "Can't Haunt Me," a track recorded in 2011 for Skylar Grey's unreleased album Invinsible.
+He appeared on "Bad Girl," a song from Avril Lavigne's 2013 self-titled album, and featured on the song "Hypothetical" from Emigrate's 2014 album Silent So Long.
 New Orleans brass ensemble the Soul Rebels performed "The Beautiful People" alongside Manson at the 2015 edition of the Japanese Summer Sonic Festival.
 Manson recorded vocals on a cover of Bowie's "Cat People (Putting Out Fire)" for country musician Shooter Jennings's 2016 album Countach (For Giorgio).
-The two were introduced in 2013 by Manson's then-bassist Twiggy Ramirez, and the pair first collaborated that same year on a song for the soundtrack to television series Sons of Anarchy.
-Their version of the song, "Join the Human Gang", remains unreleased, but the track was eventually rewritten and released by The White Buffalo as "Come Join the Murder".
+The two were introduced in 2013 by Manson's then-bassist Twiggy Ramirez, and the pair first collaborated that same year on a song for the soundtrack to the television series Sons of Anarchy.
+Their version of the song, "Join the Human Gang," remains unreleased, but the track was eventually rewritten and released by The White Buffalo as "Come Join the Murder."
 Jennings later produced Manson's 2020 album We Are Chaos.